SS

 Santoshi Kumari was eleven years old.
 She died on 28 September 2017.
 Her family had not completed an Aadhaar linkage requirement.
 Their ration card was cancelled.
 For six to eight months before her death, the family received no rations from the public distribution system.

 The system did not malfunction.
 It operated according to the rules embedded within it.
 Those rules produced the exclusion.
 No officer issued the order.
 No document recorded the decision.
+No named decision-maker applied their mind.
 The platform simply said no.

 Aadhaar processed 2,707 crore authentications in FY 2024-25.
 The GST Network's analytics infrastructure detected evasion of ₹7.08 lakh crore across 91,370 cases in five years.
 The Direct Benefit Transfer system governs entitlements for 176 crore beneficiaries.
 Every client who walks into a chamber is already subject to one or more of these systems.

 The second reality operates inside the profession itself.
-AI tools are in use in research, drafting, and submissions.
+AI tools are already in use in legal research, drafting, and court submissions across India.
 Over half of Indian legal professionals report using AI in their practice.
 And the courts are finding the consequences.

 Gummadi Usha Rani v.
 Sure Mallikarjuna Rao

-The court observed that several writ petitions before it appeared AI-generated — formal structure, absent material facts.
+Multiple writ petitions appeared AI-generated: formal structure, absent material facts.
 Advocates could not answer the court's questions about their own pleadings.

 Deepak Bahry v.
 Heart & Soul Entertainment